secpap/Encrypted-Telegram/README.md

 ## How to Use

-1. Download the appropriate installer.
+1. Download the installer.
 2. Install the application on your device.
 3. Register or login to your account.
 4. Start chatting with your friends.
-5. All messages are automatically encrypted, and the IP address of the other party is displayed in the chat window.
+5. All messages will be automatically encrypted.

 ## Security Measures and Antivirus Whitelisting